paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 (3) The term “requestor” refers to any person or group of persons marketing, manufacturing, processing, or developing a drug.

+**(r) Evidence and testing standards for active ingredients for topical administration**

+(1) **Evidence and testing standards for active ingredients for topical administration** — The Secretary shall—

+  (A) in evaluating the generally recognized as safe and effective status of active ingredients used in nonprescription drugs intended for topical administration for purposes of subsection (a), utilize standards that allow for the use of real world evidence (as defined in [section 355g(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section355g/b&num=0&edition=prelim)), as appropriate, as part of a comprehensive evaluation of scientific evidence to demonstrate the safety and effectiveness of such active ingredients, to supplement evidence from traditional clinical trials, provided that such standards allow the Secretary to evaluate whether the benefits of such active ingredients outweigh the risks; and

+  (B) apply subsection (b)(6)(C) to the regulation of active ingredients used in drugs intended for topical administration.

+(2) **Non-animal testing methods for topical active ingredients**

+  (A) *In general* — The Secretary shall consider the types of nonclinical tests described in paragraphs (1) through (4) of the first subsection (z) of [section 355 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-355) (as inserted by section 3209(a)(2) of the Health Extenders, Improving Access to Medicare, Medicaid, and CHIP, and Strengthening Public Health Act of 2022 (division FF of Public Law 117–328)), or any other alternative to animal testing that the Secretary determines appropriate, in the consideration of drugs intended for topical administration under this section.

+  (B) *Guidance* — Not later than 1 year after November 12, 2025, the Secretary shall issue new draft guidance on how sponsors can use nonclinical testing alternatives to animal testing, as appropriate, to meet safety and efficacy standards under this section for drugs intended for topical administration.

+(3) **Clarification** — Nothing in this subsection shall be construed to alter, supersede, or limit the standards for making determinations of whether a drug is generally recognized as safe and effective under [section 321(p) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section321/p&num=0&edition=prelim) or the standards set forth under [section 355 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-355) for determining the safety and effectiveness of drugs.

 ### Statutory Notes

+#### Amendments
+2025—Subsec. (b)(2)(A)(iv)(III).
+Pub.
+L. 119–37, § 6508(b), substituted “sponsors or requestors” for “requestors”.

+Subsec. (h).
+Pub.
+L. 119–37, § 6508(a), substituted “sponsors, requestors, or organizations nominated by sponsors or requestors to represent their interests in a proceeding” for “sponsors or requestors”.

+Subsec. (r).
+Pub.
+L. 119–37, § 6506(a), added subsec. (r).

 #### Drugs Excluded From the Over-the-Counter Drug Review
 Pub.
 L. 116–136, div.
 A, title III, § 3853, Mar.
 27, 2020, 134 Stat.
 454, provided that: “(a) In General.—Nothing in this Act [probably should be “this subtitle”, meaning subtitle F (§§ 3851–3862) of title III of div.
 A of Pub.
 L. 116–136, enacting this section, [section 360fff–8 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-360fff-8), and subpart 10 of part C of subchapter VII of this chapter, amending sections 352, 360fff–3, 379j–52, 379r, and 381 of this title, repealing [section 360fff–5 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-360fff-5), and enacting provisions set out as notes under this section and sections 360fff–3, 360fff–6, 379j–52, and 379j–71 of this title] (or the amendments made by this Act) shall apply to any nonprescription drug (as defined in section 505G(q) of the Federal Food, Drug, and Cosmetic Act [[21 U.S.C.
 355h(q)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section355h/q&num=0&edition=prelim)], as added by section 3851 of this subtitle) which was excluded by the Food and Drug Administration from the Over-the-Counter Drug Review in accordance with the paragraph numbered 25 on page 9466 of volume 37 of the Federal Register, published on May 11, 1972. “(b) Rule of Construction.—Nothing in this section shall be construed to preclude or limit the applicability of any other provision of the Federal Food, Drug, and Cosmetic Act ([21 U.S.C.
 301](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-301) et seq.).”